-Refer to Note 18 to the consolidated financial statements
+Refer to Note 21 to the consolidated financial statements

-The Group is required to annually test the amount of goodwill for impairment.
-This annual impairment test is significant to our audit because the balance of goodwill of RM13,397,000 as at 31 December 2020 is material to the consolidated financial statements.
-In addition, the Group's impairment test involves application of judgement and is based on assumptions and estimates.
-An impairment loss on goodwill of approximately RM16,310,000 was recognised in the consolidated financial statements for the year ended 31 December 2020.
+The Group tested the amount of trade and other receivables for impairment.
+This impairment test is significant to our audit because the balance of trade and other receivables of RM33,188,000 as at 31 December 2021 is material to the consolidated financial statements.
+In addition, the Group's impairment test involves application of judgement and is based on estimates.